ronaldoussoren/pyobjc/docs/apinotes/CoreFoundation.rst

 CFNumber
 ........

-Note that Python numbers are automaticly translated to/from Objective-C numbers (NSNumber, which toll-free bridged to CFNumber).
+Note that Python numbers are automatically translated to/from Objective-C numbers (NSNumber, which toll-free bridged to CFNumber).
 This means the CFNumber functions should almost never be necessary.